openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 # Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using APT Repository {#openvino_docs_install_guides_installing_openvino_apt}

+@sphinxdirective

 This guide provides detailed steps for installing OpenVINO™ Runtime through the APT repository and guidelines for installing OpenVINO Development Tools.

-> **NOTE**: From the 2022.1 release, OpenVINO™ Development Tools can be installed via PyPI only.
-See [Install OpenVINO Development Tools](#installing-openvino-development-tools) for more information.
+.. note:: From the 2022.1 release, OpenVINO™ Development Tools can be installed via PyPI only.
+See :ref:`Install OpenVINO Development Tools <installing-openvino-development-tools>` for more information.

-> **IMPORTANT**: By downloading and using this container and the included software, you agree to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf).
+.. warning:: By downloading and using this container and the included software, you agree to the terms and conditions of the `software license agreements <https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf>`_.

-@sphinxdirective
 .. tab:: System Requirements

    | Full requirement listing is available in:
    | `System Requirements Page <https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/system-requirements.html>`_